Spice Storage Ideas & Tips

 Location is Everything

-Never store spices above a stove.
+Never store spices on a countertop or above a stove.
 Instead, choose a pantry or upper cabinet away from a stovetop or microwave.
 A kitchen drawer in a protected area is another option.
 Paprika and chili powder will retain their color and remain fresher longer when stored in the refrigerator.

 Save time in the kitchen!
 Choose tiered organizers so that all spices labels are easy to read so you can quickly get the spice you need.
 Pull out all of the spices required for your recipe before you begin to cook to save even more time!